How to Execute Campus Recruitment Events with a Decentralized Team

 How to recruit on campus with a decentralized team

 Challenge: Every business unit has their own career fair booth

-In decentralized recruiting functions, multiple divisions of one company may attend the same hiring events and compete for the same talent.
+With a decentralized organizational structure, multiple divisions of one company may attend the same career fairs and compete for the same talent.
 Operating independently, every business unit sends their own representatives to recruit candidates for division-specific job openings.
-This leads to increased costs for the company from multiple career fair booths, travel expenses for company representatives and resources to recruit the same talent.
+This can result in increased travel expenses, potential miscommunication about how many career fair booths the company should have, and competition amongst co-workers looking to recruit the same talent.

-Challenge: Business units recruit and extend offers to the same candidates
+Challenge: Different business units recruit and extend offers to the same candidates

-Challenge: Candidates are confused by different divisions of the same company
+Challenge: Candidates are confused by different divisions within the same company

-By providing traditionally independent recruiting teams access to meaningful data, a searchable resume database and creating consistent candidate experience, help every business unit be more successful, and hire the top talent they need.
+By providing traditionally independent recruiting teams with access to meaningful data, a searchable resume database and a candidate communication platform, you’ll be able to offer a more consistent candidate experience while empowering every business unit be more successful in hiring top talent.